Diagram View

 $ python hello.py

-Now the diagram view updates and shows the hello
+Now the diagram view updates and shows the hello reactor that we just executed.

-You may run arbitrary xronos programs and observe their topology in the diagram
+You may run arbitrary Xronos programs and observe their topology in the diagram

 view.
 For instance, the YOLO example is rendered as shown below.